Backward asymptotics in S-unimodal maps: Limit sets of S-unimodal maps.

 \subsection{Backward limits of non-chain-recurrent points.}

-As pointed out initially by Conley in the continuous finite-dimensional case, and proved later by Norton in the discrete case~\cite{Nor95}, all bitrajectories through non-chain-recurrent points have their backward and forward limits belonging to different nodes, so that they determine an edge of the graph.
+As pointed out initially by Conley in the continuous finite-dimensional case, and extended later by Norton to the discrete case~\cite{Nor95}, all bitrajectories through non-chain-recurrent points have their backward and forward limits belonging to different nodes, so that they determine an edge of the graph.
 Below we present two examples that turn out to be typical.

 {\bf Backward limits of level-0,1 points when $N_1$ is a repelling cycle.} This happens, for instance, in case of the logistic map $f=\ell_\mu$ for $\mu\in(3,\mu_M)$.
 We already discussed in Example~5 the structure of the sets $U_k$.